NelsonD93/Game-Recipes/README.md

 ## A little about our project

 In this application you will find a place to store all of your building and crafting recipies for multiple games instead of having to search multiple Wiki sites.
-You can consolidate your crafting recipes by game and keep track of items you already have and what you still need for a particular item.
+You can consolidate your crafting recipes by game and keep track of items you already have and what you still need for a particular build or recipe.

 ### `Our Motivation`